Typing Tensor Calculus in 2-Categories (I): Typing tensors in 2-categories: 2-categorical case

-\end{defi} \begin{defi} In a 2-category, a \textit{strict 2-product} of a pair of objects is a weak 2-product whose weakening 2-isomorphisms $\xi_A$ and $\xi_B$ are identities. \end{defi} \begin{rem} Observe that unlike 2-limits, because a 1-morphism from $X$ to $A \times B$ is not unique, corresponding to each of these 1-morphisms, there exists a cone with the same apex $X$.
-Also, for weak 2-limits, each of the side triangles commutes up to a 2-isomorphism. \end{rem} \begin{defi} A \textit{locally semiadditive 2-category} is a 2-category whose $\hom$-categories are semiadditive(have finite biproducts). \end{defi} \begin{defi} A \textit{locally semiadditive and compositionally distributive 2-category} is a locally semiadditive 2-category whose 2-morphisms distribute over addition of 2-morphisms.
+\end{defi} \begin{defi} In a 2-category, a \textit{strict 2-product} of a pair of objects is a weak 2-product whose weakening 2-isomorphisms $\xi_A$ and $\xi_B$ are identities. \end{defi} \begin{rem} Observe that unlike product/coproduct definition, because a 1-morphism from $X$ to $A \times B$ is not unique, corresponding to each of these 1-morphisms, there exists a cone with the same apex $X$.
+Also, for weak 2-limits, each of the side triangles commutes up to a 2-isomorphism. \end{rem} \begin{defi} A \textit{locally semiadditive 2-category} is a 2-category whose $\hom$-categories are semiadditive(have finite biproducts defined in Section~\ref{sect:biproduct}). \end{defi} \begin{defi} A \textit{locally semiadditive and compositionally distributive 2-category} is a locally semiadditive 2-category whose 2-morphisms distribute over addition of 2-morphisms.
 That is Equations \ref{eq12} and \ref{eq13} hold in a compositionally distributive 2-category:

 \end{defi} \begin{rem} In a locally semiadditive 2-category, biproducts in Hom-categories are biproducts of 1-morphisms.
 In the proceeding sections, projections $\pi$ and injections $\nu$ are 2-morphisms indexed by 1-morphisms. \end{rem} \begin{proposition} In a locally semiadditive and compositionally distributive 2-category, the composition of 1-morphisms is distributive over biproducts of 1-morphisms.